Everything You Need to Know About Buying Ghibli Museum Tickets in 2019

 JTB does warn that purchase of a rail pass package does not guarantee Ghibli tickets for a specific date.
 And while some tours and packages can be ordered online from JTB’s website, that’s unfortunately not available for Ghibli packages.
 You’ll need to contact them beforehand via phone or email to ensure that tickets will be available for your preferred date and time.

 If you’d like to purchase from JTB, there are rail pass package and bus tour inquiry links on the JTB page linked above.
 If your trip is more than 3 months out, they ask that you wait to submit an inquiry until 3 months and 15 days before the month of your visit.

 Buying Ghibli Museum Tickets in Japan

 Obviously, being in Japan a month ahead of your desired visit to the museum won’t work for most travelers.
-But if you have a Japanese friend who’d be willing to grab them for you, or you frequently travel to Japan, this is a great option!
+But if you have a Japanese friend who’d be willing to pick them up for you, or you frequently travel to Japan, this is a great option!